-Phaplu to everest base camp trek nepal is always most demanding hiking route to see the highest mountain of the world, Everest at 8,848m, and many of the world’s 8,000m peaks such as Lhotse, Cho Oyu, and mount Makalu.
+Phaplu to everest base camp trek nepal is always a most demanding hiking route to see the highest mountain of the world, Everest at 8,848m, and many of the world’s 8,000m peaks such as Lhotse, Cho Oyu, and Mount Makalu.

 Everest Icefall glacier with huge ice pinnacles soaring to unbelievable height before reaching the Everest Basecamp.
 From Phaplu to everest base camp distance is roughly 60 kilometers on way.
-Base camp tours everest is suitable for all age walker looking for something a little bit tough challenge.
+Base camp tours Everest is suitable for all age walkers looking for something a little bit tough challenge.
 Our program always includes rest days and build up gradually, in order to acclimatize to the altitude.

-On your trekking to Everest, you can walk at your own pace, with a lot of stops for rest.
+On your Everest view trek, you can walk at your own pace, with a lot of stops for rest.
 Salleri/Phaplu to Everest base camp trek drive in fly out is reasonable for the individuals who need to get very much acclimatized amid the trek rather than direct arriving at Lukla air terminal.

 Everest trek route beginning from Phaplu rise up to Kalapatthar hill has dependably the best time to visit in March, April, and May in the spring season while the national blossom Rhododendrons are sprouting and the woods swings to the beautiful.
 Moreover, visiting Kalapatthar and base camp is likewise the best time in September, October, November, December while the days are sun sparkling, clear skies and beautiful green slopes and the valleys.

 This trek incorporates diverse terrain, tradition, and wildlife.
 Along with the most spectacular and close up view of Everest mountain range, Amadablam, Lhotse and Cho Oyu.
 Trekking to Everest Base Camp and hike to Kala Patthar viewpoint is one of most favorite things to do.
-I have climbed Kala Patthar and trekked to Everest base camp over 30 times taking group.
-I always prefer when there are going to be less people on the trial.
+We have climbed Kala Patthar and trekked to Everest base camp over 30 times leading overseas tourist group and we always prefer to go within of season.